StevenWeathers/google-domains-ddns-updater/README.md

 # google-domains-ddns-updater

-Little utility application to update GoogleDomains Dynamic DNS entries for a list of hostnames/domains.
+API Server to update GoogleDomains Dynamic DNS entries for a list of domains.

-Provide the application your Dynamic DNS username/password, and a comma seperated list of domains.
+Runs a cronlike job to make a request to google for each domain entered.

+Exposes APIs to manage the domains entered, as well as manually trigger the job when needed.

 ## Running with Docker